 Artificial intelligence (AI) is now a fixture in our working and personal lives.
 From automated diagnosis of medical images through to vision processing in self-driving cars, machine-learned (ML) algorithms are making sense of increasingly complex and large quantities of unstructured data.

-We invited Katy, Head of Profession for artificial intelligence and machine learning at Roke to share more about her career, explore whether AI can be made fool proof and discuss the publication of her book ‘Strengthening Deep Neural Networks’.
+We invited Katy, one of our Principal Consultant Engineers and an AI and ML specialist, to share more about her career, explore whether AI can be made fool proof and discuss the publication of her book ‘Strengthening Deep Neural Networks’.

 Tell us about your entry into the industry

 I became interested in programming in my early teens.
 I started practising on a ZX81, which was state of the art at the time, and thoroughly enjoyed it.
 I then went on to read for a degree in AI and computer science at Edinburgh University.
 AI was in its infancy in those days, and the bulk of the course focused on robotics, basic computer vision, knowledge representation, natural language processing, and more philosophical questions such as is it possible to produce artificial consciousness.
 This is a far broader interpretation of what is often considered ‘AI’ nowadays.

 AI today is now synonymous with machine learning, in particular DNNs.
 DNNs require huge amounts of data and compute power, which were not readily available until recent years.
 There are good arguments for replacing the term ‘AI’ with more meaningful terms for specific aspects of the discipline.
 For example, ‘intelligent automation’ for automotive systems that include learned or intelligence behaviours, or ‘augmented intelligence’ to articulate how AI can assist humans.

 When I left university there were very few job opportunities in AI.
 So, from there, I went straight into a job at IBM, where I spent many years working in software development, specialising in enterprise software solutions.